 GCOUNT Keyword The value field shall contain an integer that shall be used in any way appropriate to define the data structure, consistent with Eq.
 4.2.
-This keyword must have the value 1 in the IMAGE, TABLE and BINTABLE standard extensions defined in $\S7$ .
-This keyword is also used in the random groups structure ( $\S6$ ) to specify the number of random groups present.
+This keyword must have the value 1 in the IMAGE, TABLE and BINTABLE standard extensions defined in §7.
+This keyword is also used in the random groups structure (§6) to specify the number of random groups present.

-The total number of bits in the extension data array (exclusive of fill that is needed after the data to complete the last 2880-byte data blockreeord such as that for the primary data array(§3.3.2) is given by the following expression:
+The total number of bits in the extension data array (exclusive of fill that is needed after the data to complete the last 2880-byte data block) is given by the following expression:

+$$N{

+m bits} = |{

+m BITPIX}| imes {

+m GCOUNT} imes$$

-$$N{\text{bits}} = |\texttt{BITPIX}| \times \texttt{GCOUNT} \times \\ (\texttt{PCOUNT} + \texttt{NAXIS1} \times \texttt{NAXIS2} \times \cdots \times \texttt{NAXISm}), \tag{4.2}$$ where $N{\text{bits}}$ must be non-negative and is the number of bits excluding fill, m is the value of NAXIS, and BITPIX, GCOUNT, PCOUNT, and the NAXISn represent the values associated with those keywords.
-If $N{\text{bits}} \ge 0$ , then the data array shall be contained in an integral number of 2880-byte FITS data blocks.
+$$(PCOUNT + NAXIS1 \times NAXIS2 \times \cdots \times NAXISm),$$ (4.2)

+where $N{\rm bits}$ must be non-negative and is the number of bits excluding fill, m is the value of NAXIS, and BITPIX, GCOUNT, PCOUNT, and the NAXISn represent the values associated with those keywords.
+If $N{\rm bits} > 0$, then the data array shall be contained in an integral number of 2880-byte FITS data blocks.
 The header of the next FITS extension in the file, if any, shall start with the first FITS block following the data block that contains the last bit of the current extension data array.

-The reserved keywords described below These keywords are optional, but if present in the header they must may be used only as defined in this standard.
+The reserved keywords described below are optional, but if present in the header they must be used only as defined in this standard.
 They apply to any FITS structure with the meanings and restrictions defined below.
 Any FITS structure may further restrict the use of these keywords.

-4.4.2.1 General Descriptive Keywords -Describing the History or Physical Construction of the HDU
+4.4.2.1 General Descriptive Keywords

-DATE Keyword Starting January 1, 2000, the following format shall be used.
-FITS writers should commence writing the value of the DATE keyword in this format starting January 1, 1999 and before January 1, 2000.
-The value field shall contain a character string giving the date on which the HDU was created, in the form YYYY-MM-DD, or the date and time when the HDU was created, in the form YYYY-MM-DDThh:mm:ss[.sss...], where YYYY shall be the four-digit calendar year number, MM the two-digit month number with January given by 01 and December by 12, and DD the two-digit day of the month.
-When both date and time are given, the literal T shall separate the date and time, hh shall be the two-digit hour in the day, mm the two-digit followed by an optional fraction) after the minute.
-Default values must not be given to any portion of the date/time string, and leading zeros must not be No fields may be defaulted and no leading zeroes omitted.
+DATE Keyword The value field shall contain a character string giving the date on which the HDU was created, in the form YYYY-MM-DD, or the date and time when the HDU was created, in the form YYYY-MM-DDThh:mm:ss[.sss...], where YYYY shall be the four-digit calendar year number, MM the two-digit month number with January given by 01 and December by 12, and DD the two-digit day of the month.
+When both date and time are given, the literal T shall separate the date and time, hh shall be the two-digit hour in the day, mm the two-digit number of minutes after the hour, and ss[.sss...] the number of seconds (two digits followed by an optional fraction) after the minute.
+Default values must not be given to any portion of the date/time string, and leading zeros must not be omitted.
 The decimal part of the seconds field is optional and may be arbitrarily long, so long as it is consistent with the rules for value formats of §4.2.

-The value of the DATE keyword shall always be expressed in UTC when in this format, for all data sets created on Earthearth.
+The value of the DATE keyword shall always be expressed in UTC when in this format, for all data sets created on Earth.